wrsenn/docker-containers/magento-php56-apache/README.md

 ## What is this?
-A basic PHP+Apache container to run a Magento site.
+- A basic PHP+Apache container to run a Magento site.
 Uses `--add-host` to define a hostname for MySQL connection.
+- Shamelessly ripped off of https://hub.docker.com/r/occitech/magento/

 ## Assumptions
 - You have a locally running MySQL server